paparazzi/flyingrobotcommander/README.md

 ![Alt Flight Block view_mode=row View](doc/images/flightblock_viewmode_screen.png?raw=true "Flight Block view_mode=row View")

+#### Resizing Buttons
+The default button size is 70x70 pixels.
+Sometimes it is desireable to reduce or increase button sizes based on display variants.
+The `button_size` URL parameter is used to specify a desired button size.
+For example, to specify a button size of 50x50 pixels use the following:

+    localhost:5000/show/flightblock/?button_size=50

 ### Adding Client Data via Routes
 If the `--file` option is not used when starting the FRC server, the client related configuration must